addyosmani/backbone-fundamentals/backbone-fundamentals.md

 </div>
 ```

-and a template for displaying each book
+and we'll need a template for displaying each book which should be placed before the `script` tags:

 ```html
 <script id="bookTemplate" type="text/template">